IEEE-CAS-UPC-Grupo2/forms_platform-backend/README.md

 - Have Visual Studio 2022 IDE with .NET 7 support.

 ## In the Project:
+1. Review the connection string
-1. Clean the solution.
+2. Clean the solution.
-2. Restore package nuggets.
+3. Restore package nuggets.
-3. Rebuild the solution.
+4. Rebuild the solution.